AammarTufail/Biol217-2024/Tutorial_Day3.md

 ```
 ## Assembly visualization

-To count the number of countigs in your final assembly file
+To count the number of contigs in your final assembly file
 ```
 grep -c ">" final.contigs.fa
 ```